AnupamMisra/Data-science-projects/Stock_from_sentiment/README.md

 Logistic|	0.843011|	0.896471|	0.929268|	0.912575|
 KNN|	0.763441|	0.926136|	0.795122|	0.855643|

-We'll use GBM based on the above table as it scores >=90 in precision recall and F1 score.
+We'll use GBM based on the above table as it scores >=0.90 in precision, recall and F1 score.
 Also, a very high recall and stagnant precision score indicates that those models predict the negative class for almost all the observations in the test set.

 Confusion matrix for `GBM`